kongkonbiswas/kongkonbiswas/README.md

 ## 🙋‍♂️ About Me

 I'm Kongkon Biswas from Bangladesh :bangladesh:	 and I do design and development.
 I'm passionate about Full Stack Web and I am interested in developing new things which excite me a lot like React, React native as well as other work.
-I love exploring new technologies and being a practitioner, I like to stay on top of the latest trends :) I am a friendly guy, you can connect with me on social media.
+I love exploring new technologies and being a practitioner, I like to stay on top of the latest trends :)

 Skills:  React / ReactNative / Js / Typescript / HTML / CSS